-- iniseonauet. - a. conduct involving dishonesty, fraud, deceit, or misrepresentation, by conduct including knowingly making false statements to the Firm by recording time for work on the dormant Lions Club employee handbook project when he had not in fact completed any work on the handbook since January 2018, in violation of Rule 8.4(c) of the Illinois Rules of Professional Conduct (2010).
+a. conduct involving dishonesty, fraud, deceit, or misrepresentation, by conduct including knowingly making false statements to the Firm by recording time to the dormant Lions Club employee handbook project when he had in violation of Rule 8.4(c) of the Illinois Rules of Professional Conduct (2010).